-ISD ISD principles that are key to water services provision (a) Water needs to be managed as an economic good (Efficient and effective use of water) (b) Demand responsive approach (DRA) A demand responsive approach (DRA) to the provision of water services helps communities address their water services needs.
+(b) demand responsive approach (DRA)

+A demand responsive approach (DRA) to the provision of water services helps communities address their water services needs.
 By definition, the DRA is a strategy or approach that empowers communities to initiate, choose and implement a sustainable service that is able to get the appropriate response from sector actors and key stakeholders.

-Objectives of the DRA: User satisfaction Community empowerment Community ownership Self-reliance and empowerment Strengthening community organizational and management skills which can be transferred to other development initiatives Resource mobilization Sustainability It is quite essential that at the ini tial stages of the project, communities: are aware of and understand the value of the service being offered; • see the value of the service as greater than just having access as there are also economic and health benefits; recognize that their involvement in planning, design and implementation of a sanitation project brings additional benefits to the community (such as skills development, problem solving skills) which can be used in other development initiatives and in their own local businesses; select their own level of service and technology option which they are able to afford and for which they are willing to pay; and are involved in management decisions.
-The DRA approach requires that choices and decisions on: communities are given the responsibility for making how they want to participate in the different phases of the project; how and with whom they want to plan, develop, implement and operate as well as maintain water services; the type of appropriate technology they require; where services should be located; how the services will be paid for allocating funds for maintenance of the service; and how the institutional arrangements ensure ongoing community decision-making and participation.
+The DRA approach requires that communities are given the responsibility for making choices and decisions on:

+- how they want to participate in the different phases of the project; - how and with whom they want to plan, develop, implement and operate as well as maintain water services;

+- the type of appropriate technology they require; - where services should be located; - how the services will be paid for - allocating funds for maintenance of the service; and - how the institutional arrangements ensure ongoing community decision-making and participation.

-Oth ner ISD principles that are key to water services provision (c) Management at local level Communities need to be equipped/ empowered to take responsibility for their water services which requires more than community participation.
-It also requires Establishment of partnerships between the community and water services institutions Strengthening the capacity of each partner towards an effective and efficient use of their resources Institutional arrangements which allow for genuine participation of the intended customers in decisions and actions aimed at improving their living conditions Local community access to resources that are key to operating and maintaining their water and sanitation services (this includes training, technical and financia assistance, ISD mentoring and access to decision-making at local government level).
-Oth ner ISD principles that are key to water services provision (d) Community participation, decision-making and responsibility key to the successful completion and sustainability of water services project (e) Involvement of women Women must be involved in all phases of the project as they are the principal users of water services and they are the ones in the community who mostly take responsibility for the ongoing operation and maintenance of the service.
-Increased women participation enhances effectiveness of community managed projects. (f) People-centered approach This approach integrates development of people with implementation of water services.
+(c) Management at local level

+Communities need to be equipped / empowered to take responsibility for their water services which requires more than community participation.
+It also requires:

+- Establishment of partnerships between the community and water services institutions such as Water Services Authority (WSA), Water Services Provider (WSP) and other supporting institutions / agencies. - Strengthening the capacity of each partner towards an effective and efficient use of their resources. - Institutional arrangements which allow for genuine participation of the intended customers in decisions and actions aimed at improving their living conditions. - Institutional arrangements which, where possible and appropriate, promote decentralized control and management of water and sanitation services where local organizations or water committees are contracted as the WSP. - Local community access to resources that are key to operating and maintaining their water and sanitation services (this includes training, technical and financial assistance, ISD mentoring and access to decisionmaking at local government level).

+(d) Community participation, decisionmaking and responsibility

+This is key to the successful completion and sustainability of water services project.

+(e) Involvement of women

+Women must be involved in all phases of the project as they are the principal users of water services and they are the ones in the community who mostly take responsibility for the ongoing operation and maintenance of the service.
+Increased women participation enhances effectiveness of community managed projects.

+(f) People-centered approach

+This is an approach that integrates development of people with implementation of water services.
 It ensures that skills and increased awareness are built in the community as well as in the local water services institutions.
 The people-centered approach empowers people (through access to information) to make informed decisions.
+It recognizes local knowledge and experience as basis to build capacity.

+(g) Affordability

-It recognizes local knowledge and experience as basis to build capacity. (g) Affordability Low-cost technologies (appropriate to local conditions) should be explored and promoted to ensure that water services are affordable to low-income communities. (h) Promoting development and economic spin-offs Linkages between water services and local economic development must be explored with the community with the objective to promote and enhance development as well as the economic benefits.
-Oth ner ISD principles that are key to water services provision (i) Integrated approach to the provision of water, sanitation, as well as health and hygiene Improved health is one of the benefits of improved supply of water services.
-To ensure this benefit is enhanced, water supply needs to be accompanied by sanitation promotion as well as health and hygiene promotion.
+Low-cost technologies (appropriate to local conditions) should be explored and promoted to ensure that water services are affordable to low-income communities.

+(h) Integrated approach to the provision of water, sanitation, as well as health and hygiene

+One of the biggest benefits of improved water supply is improved health, so to ensure this benefit is enhanced, water supply needs to be accompanied by sanitation promotion as well as health and hygiene promotion.
 Communities need to be made aware of the health and other benefits of safe and improved water and sanitation supply.
+Their understanding of the benefits will motivate them to properly operate and maintain their facilities, thus preventing pollution.
+Sanitation promotion and health and hygiene promotion must therefore be integrated into all water projects.